Boomers and Millenials: Ways they can work together effectively

-There has been a lot of buzz in recent years about the different work styles of Millennials and Baby Boomers.
-But, whatever generation you come from, and no matter where you are in your marketing career, if you put aside your differences for a moment, you’ll realize there is a great deal to be learned from one another.
+There has been a lot of buzz in recent years about the different work styles and perspectives of Millennials and Baby Boomers.
+Whatever generation you come from, it’s important to realize there is a great deal to be learned from one another.

-If differences were overlooked, Baby Boomers could be role models for the younger generation and Millennials would have the opportunity teach their more senior peers how to use technology to work more effectively.
+Putting differences aside, Baby Boomers can be role models for the younger generation and Millennials can teach their more senior peers how to use technology to work more effectively.
 And, among other shared interests, both groups share the desire for work-life balance.

 > Read the full Washington Post article: “Millennial and Boomer Women Should Be Friends.
 It’s Good for Their Careers”